jbreckmckye/nortis/blog/README.md

 }
 ```

 This might be a lot to take in.
 Don't worry.
-You don't really _have_ to understand this.

 <p align="center">
   <img src="shocked.png" width=50% height=50% alt="psx vram model">
 </p>

-If you _do_ want to understand this, the best thing is to take a look at [`hello-psx/main.c`](../hello-psx/main.c).
+If you really want to understand this, the best thing is to take a look at [`hello-psx/main.c`](../hello-psx/main.c).
 Everything is commented in a fair amount of detail.
 Alternatively, go through the
 [PSNoobSDK tutorial](http://lameguy64.net/tutorials/pstutorials/)... it's pretty terse and quite clearly written.